Eligibility and Assessment

 - To tell the applicant and/or family about the services provided by the regional center and other agencies in the community that may be useful to persons with developmental disabilities or their families.

-- To explain about the services available through the local Area Board and the Protection and Advocacy agency.
+- To explain about the services available through the State Council on Developmental Disabilities (SCDD) and Disability Rights California.

 At the conclusion of the assessment process, eligibility for services is determined.
 If the person is eligible for services through the Regional Center, then the planning team needs to develop a plan for service delivery.